10 Best Solar Companies in Graham, NC

 Cost of Solar Installation in Graham

 In Graham, solar panels cost an average of $3,510 per kilowatt, with an average system size of 7.0 kilowatts.
 The typical Graham homeowner spends $17,105 on their solar array after federal tax refunds.
-An estimate from a local provider will factor in additional information based on your desired system's panel type, capacity, required preliminary work, and size.
-In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.
+An estimate from a local provider will take into account additional information based on your desired system's panel type, capacity, size, and required preliminary work.
+In some cases, homeowners may prefer leasing solar panels to reduce upfront costs.

 Graham Solar Incentives Guide